The Awakening Collective

 The Autonomous stage

 At the Autonomous stage, shadow work is integrated with systems thinking and relational awareness.
 The person recognizes how their own unconscious patterns affect others and takes responsibility for those impacts.
-Shadow integration happens through empathy, dialogue, and recognizing how different parts of the psyche serve protective functions.
+Shadow integration happens through empathy, dialogue, and recognizing how different parts of the psyche serve different functions.
 There is less judgment about shadow material and more interest in understanding its origins and purposes.

 The Construct-Aware stage